richardartoul/richardartoul.github.io/_posts/2015-07-16-promises-coroutines.markdown

   }
 {% endhighlight %}

 Now that the ajax calls have been resolved, its very easy to reason about the remaining code in linear fashion as you would with any synchronous functon.
 This is nice, however, actually invoking the function and feeding the resolved promises back into the coroutine is a messy process.
-What we want is something that not only can yield promises, but can automatically wait for them to resolve, and resume execution.
+What we want is something that not only can yield promises, but can automatically wait for them to resolve and then resume execution.
 Luckily, the Bluebird promise library has such a function.
 The code snippet above can be rewritten like this:

 {% highlight javascript linenos %}
   var Promise = require('bluebird');